 Support groups: Support groups can provide a place to seek advice from peers and gain supportive relationships in one's life with others who are having a similar experience.
 Being able to share and be understood on a deep personal level may provide immense amounts of relief for those suffering from chronic pain.

-Medication management: A doctor can help prescribe proper medication management for reducing the symptoms of chronic pain, but anti-inflammatory medications (NSAIDs) such as ibuprophen are often recommended.
+Medication management: A doctor can help prescribe proper medication management for reducing the symptoms of chronic pain.

 Mindfulness: Worrying about the pain or becoming frustrated by it only exacerbates the issue.
 Mindfulness focuses on looking at our physical and emotional sensations with curiosity and without judgement.
 Through mindfulness one can create more space to focus on what is working in their pain management, and eliminating things that are not.